Skip to Content

 Persian cat

-They do require regular grooming (at least once a day) and enjoy being pampered.
+As one of the fluffiest breeds of cat, grooming your Persian (at least once a day) is a must.
 Try to find a comb or a cat brush that’s appropriate for the length of your Persian Cat’s coat.
-You’ll find, with these bundles of joys, the more you groom them, the more lovable they’ll become toward you.
+You’ll find with these bundles of joy the more you groom them, the more loving they’ll become toward you.

 Although affectionate, Persian cats are discriminative and reserve their attention for family and a few trusted guests.